mostly-ai/mostlyai/CONTRIBUTING.md

 ### Development workflow

-0. (Optional) If you don't have permissions to write directly to `mostlyai` repo, create a fork of `mostlyai` first and follow the steps below on the fork.
+0. If you don't have permissions to write directly to `mostlyai` repo, create a fork of `mostlyai` first and follow the steps below on the fork.

 1. Make sure you are on the clean, up-to-date `main` branch